-- Roles and responsibilities at past jobs and whether these align with the position you are trying to fill - Skills these are often more important than a person's job title - Experience - Achievements, ideally supported by facts.
-E.g. 'Increased traffic to company website from 200 visitors to 5,000 in three months' - Education - Soft skills such as communication, leadership, problem solving and foreign languages - Availability of references - Evidence of career progression showing increasing levels of responsibility - General logistics, such as location or eligibility to work in the country
+- In today's world, just like a company cannot go without a website, a potential employee cannot go without a LinkedIn profile.
+The LinkedIn profile should be professional.
+It's also worth cross-checking a candidate's CV against their LinkedIn profile, to check for inconsistencies and recommendations. - Roles and responsibilities at past jobs and whether these align with the position you are trying to fill. - Skills these are often more important than a person's job title, look for consistencies of skills being built up with experience. - Achievements ideally supported by facts for example, 'Increased traffic to company website from 200 visitors to 5,000 in three months'. - Education and confirmation thereof. - Soft skills such as communication, leadership, problem solving and foreign languages. - Availability of references.
+Evidence of career progression showing increasing levels of responsibility. - General logistics, such as location or eligibility to work in the country.